Impact of 3D to Anticipate for Printing Logistics

-For several years, industrial production has been using 3D printing to drive quicker prototyping and product development.
-Now it is speeding the pace of innovation for the direct production of functional products.
+For several years, industrial production has been using 3D Printing to drive quicker prototyping and product development.
+Nowadays, 3D Printing makes it possible to decentralize production, causing a disruption of the supply chain and forcing the logistic companies to adapt their business model.

 Those businesses who have incorporated 3D technology are already beginning to reap the rewards as the technology matures.
 In particular, the benefits are coming from a shift towards decentralization and the opening of a new market for mass-customization.
 Both stand to create a large shift in the Logistics sector by shifting the focus from internationally shipping large batches of products to efficient, just-in-time shipping of raw materials and regional supply chains.